We're Feeling So Much Nostalgia For This Throwback Steve Madden Shoe

 While the newly launched "Slinky" slides certainly look like exact replications of our beloved #TBT footwear, we did notice a few sleek edits to the design.
 The whole heel lies flat in the 2017 version, having the subtle slope that the '90s version had.
 And the top outer edge has a smoother finish this time around.
 We're viewing these as smart changes, and the 2.0 take on the iconic flatform gives us the best of both worlds: a chunky shoe that's modern enough to match our current wardrobe.

 Modern closet upgrades aside, we're already envisioning the retro baby tees and denim skirts we'll be pairing our slides with this summer.
 And while our Instagrams are about to look more vintage than the app's own aptly-named filter, we'll certainly be style-stalking how celebs plan on tackling this '90s trend.
 (Because you know they will.)
-You can shop the shoe now for $69.95 on Steve Madden.com.
+Not available in the UK, you can however shop the shoe now for $69.95 (£55.95) on Steve Madden.com.

 Advertisement